- Can ABCpdf convert my Microsoft Office documents to PDF?

 HKEY_LOCAL_MACHINE\SOFTWARE\WebSupergoo\

 You can adjust registry permissions using regedt32.
-Please take the relevant precautions when modifying the registry - if you're not sure what these are then please don't perform this type of operation.
+Please take the relevant precautions when modifying the registry - if you are not sure what these are then please do not perform this type of operation.

 - Can I import an existing PDF document and then manipulate it on the fly?